 A new book titled More Than You Wanted to Know: The Failure of Mandated Disclosure

-by Ben-Shahar and Schneider (Princeton University Press, 2014) claims that information by regulation disclosure is a ubiquitous yet ineffective regulatory tool.
-The quantity and complexity of information as well as consumers' cognitive limitations are among the reasons for disclosure's failure.
+by Ben-Shahar and Schneider (Princeton University Press, 2014) claims that information disclosure is a ubiquitous yet ineffective regulatory tool.
+According to the authors, the quantity and complexity of information as well as consumers' cognitive limitations are among the reasons for the failure of disclosure.

 Fung is new Academic Dean at HKS

-Archon Fung, Co-director of the Transparency Policy Project, is the new Academic Dean at Harvard Kennedy School.
-The Academic Dean reports directly to Dean Ellwood and is responsible for overseeing the school’s academic priorities, including faculty appointments and reviews, curriculum issues, the Faculty Steering Committee, faculty conflict of interest and research integrity policies, and numerous other academic issues.
+Archon Fung, Co-director of the Transparency Policy Project, is also the new Academic Dean at Harvard Kennedy School.
+The Academic Dean reports directly to Dean David Ellwood and is responsible for overseeing the school’s academic priorities, including faculty appointments and reviews, curriculum issues, the faculty steering committee, faculty conflict of interest and research integrity policies, and numerous other academic issues.
 "I am eager to embrace this new challenge of helping to guide the Kennedy School's academic priorities.
 The mission of our school is to train public leaders and produce ideas that help solve the daunting public problems facing our societies.
 I look forward to working closely with our incredibly talented and diverse faculty, Dean Ellwood, and the rest of the senior leadership team to advance that mission," said Fung.
 Read more

 The opaque supply chain